Palisade Bio Reports Year End 2022 Financial Results and Provides Corporate Update

 Strong balance sheet with sufficient cash expected to fund operations into mid-2024

-Carlsbad, CA, March 23, 2023 (GLOBE NEWSWIRE) -- Palisade Bio, Inc. (Nasdaq: PALI) (“Palisade” or the “Company”), a biopharmaceutical company advancing therapies for acute and chronic gastrointestinal (GI) complications, today reported its financial results for the full year 2022 and provided a corporate update.
+Carlsbad, CA, March 23, 2023 (GLOBE NEWSWIRE) -- Palisade Bio, Inc. PALI ("Palisade" or the "Company"), a biopharmaceutical company advancing therapies for acute and chronic gastrointestinal (GI) complications, today reported its financial results for the full year 2022 and provided a corporate update.

 "Our team has made great progress executing our operational plan to strengthen our financial profile, focus our pipeline and position the Company for important near-term data readouts.
 With the cash proceeds from our recently completed financings and exercises of warrants, we believe we are in a strong financial position to build on this momentum," commented J.D.
 Finley, interim Chief Executive Officer.
 "We are focused and optimistic about our U.S. Phase 2 adhesions study with our lead drug, LB1148.
 We expect the topline data from this study in the second quarter of 2023, which we anticipate will provide valuable insight to determine the next phase of development for this program as we drive towards commercialization while also evaluating plans for additional pipeline indications.
 We believe that 2023 is poised to be an important year with a number of catalysts and opportunities to unlock significant shareholder value."